Longhanks/qlift/README.md

 ## Building

-Qt must be installed, of coures.
+Qt5 must be installed.
+On macOS, use `brew install qt@5`.
 On Linux, `pkgconfig` is used to find the build flags.
 On macOS, `.pc` files also is used to find Qt frameworks and build flags, but it requires additional preparation.
 Add this lines to build target:

 ```swift
 linkerSettings: [